Retrograde Alopecia

 Causes of Retrograde Alopecia

-The exact causes of retrograde alopecia are not fully understood, but it’s believed to be linked to autoimmune responses, hormonal imbalances, age, and genetics.
+The exact causes of retrograde alopecia are not fully understood, but it’s believed to be linked to genetics, as well as autoimmune responses, hormonal imbalances, and age.

-Retrograde alopecia can be caused by several factors, some of which overlap with other types of hair loss.
+Retrograde alopecia causes often involve several factors, some of which overlap with other types of hair loss.
 Like with any other condition, what causes retrograde alopecia for one person may not for another.

 Here are some of the more common reasons why someone may develop this type of hair loss: